-Since I nailed the foie gras recipe I thought it would be a breeze to make a vegan version of rillettes.
-But I was wrong, achieving the good texture and getting the flavors on point required a lot more tests than I thought.
-Anyway, I didn't give up and I'm finally delivering the recipe with you folks!
+Since I nailed the vegan foie gras and pâté recipe, I thought it would be a breeze to make a vegan version of rillettes.
+But I was wrong.
+Achieving a good texture and getting the flavors on point required many more tests than I thought.
+Anyway, I didn’t give up, and I’m finally delivering the recipe to you folks!

 The result is a tender, flavorful pâté that is delicious spread on bread, toast, or crackers.
-It's savory, creamy, and slightly crumbly like real rillettes!
+It’s savory, creamy, and slightly crumbly, like real rillettes!

-This recipe relies on tofu mixed with pulled jackfruit, and cashew butter.
+This recipe relies on tofu mixed with pulled jackfruit and cashew butter.
 Tofu makes the base, jackfruit adds up by bringing a meaty texture, and cashew butter helps make the whole pâté creamier and spreadable.
 It also adds a fattier mouthfeel, just what you want for rillettes!

 Let me know in the comments if you try this recipe!